 Google Flights is already far and away the best search engine for flights out there.
 But if you need a cheap getaway and don’t care where you’re heading – or just need some travel inspiration – this extra Google Flights Explore tool is invaluable.

-And especially when flight prices seem to be skyrocketing, this tool can help you zero in on the cheapest options.
+And especially when flight prices seem high, this tool can help you zero in on the cheapest options.